 When you create your lease, you'll want to make sure you're using a lease that is legally enforceable in your state and compliant.
-You can find a lot of leases online, but be careful about the template or the outline that you choose.
+You can find a lot of free lease agreement templates online, but be careful about the template or the outline that you choose.
 Use a credible source as a template.
 Don't create your own lease agreement based on what you want or don't want.
 You need a lease that's going to hold up in court if necessary.

-At Mynd Property Management, we are professional Realtors, so we always get our lease templates from the Real Estate Department of the state we're working with.
+At Mynd Property Management, we always get our lease templates from the Real Estate Department of the state we're working with.
 Each state will have its own real estate department or professional organization, and you should try to access their forms and documents when you're looking for a great lease template.

 You want to give yourself 100 percent protection, but that's nearly impossible.
 Landlords can put anything they want in a lease; it doesn't mean it will stand up in a court.
 The judge may not side with you if something in your lease is ridiculous.
-So, keep it simple.
+Keep it simple.

 A good rule of thumb we follow is that if we can't understand something ourselves, we don't include it in the lease agreement.
 If you cannot explain something in plain language, it might be too cumbersome to include in the lease agreement.